-- have the right to learn and work in an environment that: - is free of discrimination, prejudice, and racism - recognizes diversity as a strength - supports each individual to be included and feel represented in their greater school community, and - have the responsibility to: - o demonstrate respect for diverse cultural perspectives, traditions, languages, beliefs and - learn and work together as a part of the broader school community to end racism and discrimination - report, not participate in, and not tolerate acts of racism or discrimination.
+- have the right to learn and work in an environment that: - o is free of discrimination, prejudice, and racism - o recognizes diversity as a strength - supports each individual to be included and feel represented in their greater school community, and - have the responsibility to: - demonstrate respect for diverse cultural perspectives, traditions, languages, beliefs and values - learn and work together as a part of the broader school community to end racism and discrimination - report, not participate in, and not tolerate acts of racism or discrimination.

-These rights and responsibilities are communicated in the Alberta Human Rights Act and the Education Act and are reinforced in Division policies and regulations which are publicly available and include AE.BP-Welcoming, Inclusive, Safe and Healthy Learning and Working Environments, HG.BP-Student Behaviour and Conduct, HFA.AR-Sexual Orientation and Gender Identity and HAAB.BP-Anti-Racism and Equity.
+These rights and responsibilities are communicated in the Alberta Human Rights Act and the Education Act and are reinforced in Division policies and regulations which are publicly available and include AE.BP-Welcoming, Inclusive, Safe and Healthy Learning and Working Environments, HG.BP-Student Behaviour and Conduct, HG.AR-Student Behaviour and Conduct, HFA.AR-Sexual Orientation and Gender Identity and HAAB.BP-Anti-Racism and Equity.